-Japan gives up approving Fujifilm's Avigan drug for Covid-19 by May-end: Kyodo

-TOKYO (REUTERS) - Japan's government has given up on approving Fujifilm Holdings Corp's Avigan drug for the treatment of Covid-19 by the end of May, Kyodo News reported late on Monday (May 25) citing a government official.
+Fujifilm research into Covid-19 drug Avigan spills into June, dashing hope of May approval

+TOKYO (REUTERS) - Research into Fujifilm Holdings Corp's Avigan drug will continue into June, Japan’s government said on Tuesday (May 26), effectively dashing hopes by Prime Minister Shinzo Abe that the drug would be approved as a Covid-19 treatment this month.

-Prime Minister Shinzo Abe said earlier this month he hoped the drug would be approved some time in May if its efficacy and safety could be confirmed.
+Mr Abe said earlier this month he hoped the drug would be approved some time in May if its efficacy and safety could be confirmed.

+"The company will continue research into next month or so, and if an application for approval is received from the company, it will be promptly reviewed," Chief Cabinet Secretary Yoshihide Suga said at a regular briefing when asked about Avigan.

+Mr Suga said trials of a coronavirus vaccine could begin as early as July, raising expectations about a candidate developed by Osaka University and biopharmaceutical firm AnGes Inc .

 Fujifilm shares slumped last week after Kyodo reported that an interim study showed no clear evidence of efficacy for Avigan in Covid-19 cases.